-Lee is currently the CFO at Seraphine.
-Previously, Lee was CFO at French Connection joining from ASOS, the global online fashion destination, where he was Director of Finance.
-Prior to that, he was CFO of the WorldStores and Kiddicare businesses and Head of Financial Planning and Analysis at BrightHouse Group Plc.
-He spent the majority of the earlier part of his career at Wm.
+Lee was most recently the CFO at Seraphine Group and has over 20 years of retail experience.
+Prior to Seraphine, Lee was CFO at French Connection joining from ASOS, the global online fashion destination, where he was Director of Finance.
+Lee spent the majority of the earlier part of his career at Wm.
 Morrison Supermarkets Plc and Kingfisher Plc in various senior finance roles.
-He also spent 4 years working for PwC Consulting with Retail assignments in the UK, US and Central Europe.
+He also spent 4 years working for PwC Consulting with both Retail and Retail System assignments in the UK, US and Central Europe.
 Lee has amassed a wealth of UK and international retail experience, in both traditional multisite operations but also, importantly, online.
 He is a member of the Chartered Institute of Management Accountants.